 Academic and industrial engineers, PhD students and researchers with an interest in the field.

 The participation fee is CHF360 for doctoral students from EPFL, ETHZ, Empa, PSI and CSEM, CHF460 for other academic researchers.
 The registration fee for all other participants is CHF1500.
-The fee includes all lunches and coffee breaks.
+The fee includes tuition, all lunches and coffee breaks.
 We will confirm the participation of students coming from institutions outside of Switzerland after all fees have been paid.
 Please note that any bank transfer fees must be covered by the participant.